thaaru05/vpt-2023-aug-Vimalathithan.D/README.md

 Sanjay A C~ 22i355@psgtech.ac.in

 How to Use the code

-paste this command-> git clone https://github.com/vimalathithan17/vpt-2023-aug-Vimalathithan.D/ nuw you can see the page by installing live server or fiveserver extension and navigating to the index.html file and clicking go live at the bottom.
+paste this command-> git clone https://github.com/vimalathithan17/vpt-2023-aug-Vimalathithan.D/ Now you can see the page by installing live server or fiveserver extension and navigating to the index.html file and clicking go live at the bottom.